 Best Hotel in Asheville: Princess Anne Boutique Hotel

 This hotel is hands down one of the best places to stay in Asheville if you want to be close to everything.
 It’s right in the city center and offers an outdoor terrace, golf course, and on-site restaurant.
 Rooms are cozy and beautifully decorated, and free wifi is available throughout.

 Montford Area Historic District

 River Arts District

 Asheville has a lot going for it.
-It’s located in North Carolina and is overlooked by the Blue Ridge Mountains, which offers all kinds of outdoor activities.
+It’s located in North Carolina and is overlooked by the Blue Ridge Mountains, which offers all kinds of epic outdoor activities.
 It’s also small enough that the crime rates are low, which makes it the ideal vacation destination for families with children.
-The city has a huge range of neighborhoods, from the well-heeled Downtown to the up and coming River Arts District.
+Asheville, NC has a huge range of neighborhoods, from the well-heeled Downtown to the up and coming River Arts District.
 So, when you’re looking for the best places to stay in Asheville, you just need to follow your interests.